 on the official City of New Bedford website and the information there just may address your question/concern.

 When dealing with state issues, New Bedford has three main representatives; two state representatives, Antonio F.D.
 Cabral and Robert M. Koczera and one state senator, Mark C. Montigny.
 Much like the New Bedford City Council, the representatives represent a portion of New Bedford; Robert M. Koczera represents New Bedford Ward’s 1, 2 and 3, and Antonio F.D.
 Cabral represents Wards 4, 5 and 6.
 Senator Montigny represents New Bedford and the towns of Acushnet, Dartmouth, Fairhaven and Mattapoisett.
 I’d recommend starting with your representative first, then moving on to Senator Montigny.
 Here’s their contact information.

 Senator Montigny is one of the few politicians I know that not only uses his Facebook page, but actually responds to people.
 This may be a great starting point to chat with him!

 The federal level is much like the state level, but this time you have one representative, William R. Keating and two U.S. Senators, Ed Markey and Elizabeth Warren.
 When attempting to work an issue at this level, you are best visiting their websites.
 For example, Senator Markey has a form you can fill out.
 Elizabeth Warren has has a form you can fill out too.
 All elected officials have phone numbers to their offices as well, but expect to talk to a staffer.

 The White House

-Hopefully, you don’t expect to just pick up the phone and talk directly to President Obama.
+Hopefully, you don’t expect to just pick up the phone and talk directly to President Trump.
 If you feel that you have an issue that deserves the White House’s attention, there are several ways to contact the White House.